- What is a Humanist Officiant?

 How long is the ceremony?

 Most ceremonies run approximately between 20 to 30 minutes.
-Some can be longer and some can be shorter, but the average seems to be about half an hour.
+Some can be longer and some can be shorter, but the average seems to be about 25 minutes.

 When I get married, does my name automatically change?